FlausenImKopf/codewars-katas/katas-poker-flush/README.md

-# Solving Katas on Codewars: Counting Sheep
+# Solving Katas on Codewars: Poker Flush

 We were given a list of katas to solve on codewars.
 This is one of them.